-Mount Brown Lookout Trail is a 10 mile moderately trafficked out and back trail located near West Glacier, MT that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Mount Brown Lookout Trail is a 10 mile moderately trafficked out and back trail located near West Glacier, Montana that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until October.
 Horses are also able to use this trail.

 Mount Brown Lookout is not a hike for the faint of heart.
 The trail branches off of the Sperry Chalet and Snyder Lake trail.
 The trail shoots straight up to an elevation gain of 4,315 feet.
 There are between 30-35 switchbacks.
 For the.
 Majority of the hike you will be immersed in heavy woods.

 This trail is an all-around ass kicker!
 If you like a challenge and are into feeling the pain for the gain do this hike!
 You will be happy with your view at the end as well as with the lookouts along the way once you've hiked an hour or two.

 This trail is a must if visiting the park.
 It took me 2 1/2 hours to make it to the top.
 I'm 21 and only took about 10 minutes worth of a break.
 For the average person I would give yourself 3-3 1/2 hours.
 I then gave myself a 30 minute break up top.
 The views are awesome up there.
 I uploaded some photos but they don't do the justice of what it feels like in person.

 We did this hike the first week in April.
 The first couple miles were snowless, after that the snow got DEEP.
 We wore snowshoes for the last half.
 1/2 mile from the top we lost the trail due to snow/no previous traffic.
 One of the most brutal hikes I've ever done, but the views were amazing.
 Coming down was an absolute blast.
 We pretty much skied on our snowshoes.
 Saved lots of time and stress on the knees.